monsoonmaelstrom/book2/book2.md

 “Fine,” I say.

-I must sound less than thrilled about it because she quickly says, “Sorry, I’m not trying to… I just.
-I saw you today, and then people said you spar at nights in the gym, and well I thought maybe I could join you because…”
+I must sound less than thrilled about it because she quickly says, “Sorry, I’m not trying to… I only— I saw you today, and then people said you spar at nights in the gym, and well I thought maybe I could join you because…”

 “Because we’re about the same size and there aren’t that many options?”